A skilled, motivated and engaged workforce is essential to achieving our growth ambition. Fair compensation is an

 Better pay for tea sector workers

 While our employees in our own tea plantations are paid above a living wage, often progress on compensation in our extended tea supply chain can only be made through collaboration with others – collaboration that seeks to improve wages while ensuring the market remains competitive and respects anti-trust rules.
 We have significant influence in some of our own supply chains and can use our policies to catalyse change.

 One example of this is in Malawi, where we are members of the Malawi Tea 2020 Coalition, which is aiming to revitalise the country’s tea sector.
 In its first year, the Coalition helped to bring about a 20% rise in tea sector wages following the first-ever collective bargaining agreement between the tea industry and the Plantation Union.
-By 2018, 50,000 workers on tea plantations were earning 57% more that Malawi’s agricultural minimum daily wage.
+By 2018, 50,000 workers on tea plantations were earning 57% more than Malawi’s agricultural minimum daily wage.

 While there is much more to do, and Malawi’s inflation rate threatens to erode pay increases in real terms, this is a significant step forward in a country where average wages in the rural economy are significantly below living wage levels.
 See our sustainable tea section and our Human Rights Report 2017 (PDF | 10MB) for more detail.